UNSW-Bioinformatics/website/content/authors/selene/_index.md

 ---
 # Display name
-title: My Name
+title: Selene

 # Full Name (for SEO)
-first_name: My
+first_name: Selene
 last_name: Name

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Student of XXXX
+role: of XXXX

 # Organizations/Affiliations
 organizations: